• Periodontics Carol Stream & Elgin, IL

 4. Advanced Periodontitis: The most severe form of gum disease, advanced periodontitis, involves extensive bone and tissue loss.
 Teeth may become so loose that they need to be removed.
 This stage requires comprehensive periodontal treatment to manage the infection and restore oral health.

-Schedule Your Periodontal Exam in Carol Stream & Elgin, IL
+Schedule Your Periodontal Exam Today

 If you’re experiencing any signs of gum disease or want to maintain the health of your gums, schedule a consultation with our experienced team at Carol Stream & Elgin Dental Associates.
 We are here to provide comprehensive periodontal treatment and help you achieve optimal oral health.
-Don’t let gum disease compromise your smile—contact us today to take the first step toward a healthier mouth.
+Don’t let gum disease compromise your smile.
+Contact us today to take the first step toward a healthier mouth.